Howard Keel: Career

-At age 20, Keel was overheard singing by his landlady, Mom Rider, and was encouraged to take vocal lessons.
+At age 20, Keel was overheard singing by his landlady Mom Rider and was encouraged to take vocal lessons.
 One of his music heroes was the great baritone Lawrence Tibbett.
 Keel later remarked that learning that his own voice was a basso cantante was one of the greatest disappointments of his life.
-Nevertheless, his first public performance took place in the summer of 1941, when he played the role of Samuel the Prophet in Handel's oratorio Saul (singing a duet with bass-baritone George London).
+Nevertheless, his first public performance took place in the summer of 1941 when he played the role of Samuel the Prophet in Handel's oratorio Saul (singing a duet with bass-baritone George London).

-In 1945, he briefly understudied for John Raitt in the Broadway hit Carousel before being assigned to Oklahoma! both written by Richard Rodgers and Oscar Hammerstein II.
-While performing in Oklahoma, Keel accomplished a feat that has never been duplicated on Broadway; he once performed the leads in both shows on the same day.
+In 1945, he made his Broadway debut as a vacation replacement for John Raitt in Carousel, playing the role of Billy Bigelow from August 20 - September 8, 1945.
+Two weeks later, on September 24, he took over the lead role of Curly in Oklahoma!, playing across the street at the St. James Theatre.
+He temporarily left Oklahoma! to fill-in once again for John Raitt, this time from June 3 - August 31, 1946, returning to Oklahoma! afterwards.
 In 1947, Oklahoma! became the first American postwar musical to travel to London, England, and Keel joined the production.
-On April 30, 1947, at the Drury Lane Theatre, the capacity audience (which included the future Queen Elizabeth II) demanded fourteen encores.
+On April 30, 1947, at the Drury Lane Theatre, the capacity audience (which included the future Queen Elizabeth II) demanded 14 encores.

 Keel made his film debut as Harold Keel at the British Lion studio in Elstree, in The Small Voice (1948), released in the United States as The Hideout.
 He played an escaped convict holding a playwright and his wife hostage in their English country cottage.
 Additional Broadway credits include Saratoga, No Strings, and Ambassador.
-He appeared at The Muny in St. Louis as Adam in Seven Brides for Seven Brothers (1978); Emile de Becque in South Pacific (1992); and as General Waverly in White Christmas (2000).
+He appeared at The Muny in St. Louis as Adam in Seven Brides for Seven Brothers (1954), Emile de Becque in South Pacific (1992), and as General Waverly in White Christmas (2000).